 Do you have a lot of music on your iPod?
 You’ve probably thought about baking it up on an external flash drive.
 Transferring music from iPod to flash drive can help you protect your music in case anything happens to your device.
 However, the official iTunes is not available for it.
 That's why transferring music from iPod seems to be complicated.

-There are a few ways that you can transfer music from your iPod to a USB flash drive:
+There are only two ways to transfer music from iPod to USB flash drive.

-1 Manually Transfer Music from iPod to Flash Drive - Only for All Music
+1.1 Transfer All or Selected Music from iPod to Flash Drive

 If you want, you can do things the old-fashioned way and manually transfer your music from iPod to your flash drive.
-This only works if you want to transfer all of your music, though.
-Here is how you do it:
+This only works if you wish to transfer all of your iPod music, though.

 - Connect your iPod to computer.
 Your device should be displayed under “My Computer” windows.